AI PR Descriptions: From Diff to Reviewable

 • You know the merge base: git merge-base HEAD main.
 The diff against the merge base is what reviewers see.

-• An AI coding tool already configured: Claude Code, Cursor Composer, Codex, or Aider.
+• An AI coding tool is configured: Claude Code, Cursor Composer, Codex, or Aider.
 The prompt below works in all of them with minor tweaks.
+As of June 2026 the relevant defaults are Claude Code on Sonnet 4.6 / Opus 4.7, Cursor on Sonnet 4.6 or GPT-5.5, and Codex on GPT-5.5.

 Step by step

-1. From the branch, generate the diff against main into a tempfile so it’s easy to feed to the AI:
+1. From the branch, write the diff against main to a tempfile so it’s easy to feed to the AI:

 git diff main...HEAD > /tmp/pr.diff